Empire of Charles V: Diet of Worms

-At the Diet of Worms, the Reformation movement was brought to the Imperial attention of Charles V. The Emperor called Martin Luther to the Diet, promising him safe conduct if he would appear to illustrate his theological positions.
+At the Diet of Worms, the Reformation movement was brought to the attention of Charles V. The Emperor called Martin Luther to the Diet, promising him safe conduct if he would appear to illustrate his theological positions.
 Charles V relied on religious unity to govern his various realms, otherwise unified only in his person, and resolved that Luther's teachings represented a disruptive form of heresy.
 After Luther defended The Ninety-Five Theses and his writings in front of Charles V, the Emperor commented: "that monk will never make a heretic of me!”.
 Influenced by the Papal legate Girolamo Aleandro, Charles V outlawed Luther and issued the Edict of Worms (26 May 1521), making a declaration reflective not only of his thought on the matter but of his world view in general:

 Nonetheless, Charles V kept his word and Martin Luther was free to leave the city by virtue of the Imperial safe conduct.
-However, Frederick the Wise, elector of Saxony and patron of the Reformation, lamented the outcome of the Diet.
+However, Frederick III, Elector of Saxony, a patron of the Reformation, lamented the outcome of the Diet.
 On the road back from Worms, Luther was kidnapped by Frederick's men and hidden in a far away castle in Wartburg.
 There, he began to work on his German translation of the Bible.
 Several princes, intending to gain possession of the resources and lands of the Catholic Church in Germany, joined the Lutheran movement.
 A new religious denomination was emerging, but Charles V initially remained unaware of its spread as he was mostly concerned with the Italian Wars against France.